sboesen2/Alzheimers-Prediction-with-Machine-Learning/README.md

    REACT_APP_BACKEND_URL="http://localhost:8080"

  Note: Replace http://localhost:8080 with the actual URL of your backend server if it's hosted elsewhere.
- Note 2.0: This is really only usefull during local testing and devlopment.
+ This is really only usefull during local testing and devlopment.
 Cloud deployment should be done using docker